le-goff-benoit/myBucketList/README.md

 - [x] Create a new view for the ideas#new action controller, using the default view name for that action.
 Use the contents of the new-idea-form.html file attached as a resource to this unit for the view content.
 - [x] Modify the <form> element to use the form_tag helper.
 The form should use a POST method and submit to the ideas#create route.
 Check that the input for the idea title has the name title.
 - [X] Make the create action redirect to the ideas_index.
 Check that the title parameter is being output as expected in the rails server terminal`.

+## Models introduction

+### Tasks 1

+- [ ] Create an Idea model with one attribute, title, which is a string, using the rails generate model command.  title and string must be lowercase when used in the generator command.
+- [ ] Use the rails console to create three instances of Ideas, and save them to the database.
+Remember that you will be able to use Idea.all to look at the instances that have been stored in the database, and #destroy! on any particular instance to delete it from the database.
+- [ ] Within the index action of the IdeasController, retrieve all of the Ideas and assign them to an instance variable @ideas.
+- [ ] Within the ideas/index.html.erb view, replace the static Idea titles with the @ideas collection.
+Iterate over this collection using using .each in order to render the _idea_card.html.erb partial once for each Idea instance.
+- [ ] Pass the Idea#title attribute for each Idea into the _idea_card.html.erb partial as the title partial parameter.